MinhHungPhan/containers/docker-certified-associate/01-docker-community-edition/10-namespaces-and-cgroups/README.md

 ```

 This example showcases the basic usage of Docker namespaces and control groups to isolate processes and control resource usage within a container.

+In summary, namespaces provide an isolated environment for the container's processes, while cgroups limit their access to system resources to prevent resource exhaustion and ensure fair resource allocation.

 ## Relevant Documentation